antoinedespres/The-CUBE/README.md

 See config.php

-Please set the server URL variable with the position of the website on your computer.
+Please set the server URL variable with the name of your virtualhost.
-For example: "localhost/thecube"
+For example: "thecube"
-For the forgotten password feature, you have to configure the credentials for an email account.
+For the forgotten password feature, you will also have to configure the credentials for an email account.
 WARNING: when using a Google account, you have to allow access to less secured applications by clicking [here](https://myaccount.google.com/security)

 ## Users